justcoding121/bible-alarm/README.md

 *(iOS assets: phone, tablet, and carplay are under [`.docs/screenshots/iOS/`](.docs/screenshots/iOS).)*

+## Terms of Use

+This app is non-commercial and free, with no advertisements; the publisher gains nothing monetarily.
+The app adheres to the terms of use for third-party apps as stated on [jw.org](https://www.jw.org/en/terms-of-use).

+> "This does not prohibit the distribution of free, non-commercial applications designed to download electronic files such as EPUB, PDF, MP3, and MP4 files from public areas of this site."

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.